MitsukiUsui/proteome/pickdatasets/README.md

-# createcatalog
+# pickdatasets

 ## Summary
-Pick which datasets to analyze, considering the number of identified peptide in each datasets.
+Picks which datasets to analyze, considering the number of identified peptide in each datasets.

 ## Inputs
 0. pnnl_datasets.csv